 What are place of service codes and where can audiologists obtain a complete listing of them, with descriptions?

 Place of service codes are used on claims to specify the entity where service(s) were rendered.
 Check with individual payers (e.g., Medicare, Medicaid, private health plans) for policies regarding these codes.

-You may find a comprehensive list of place of service codes, with descriptions, at the Centers for Medicare and Medicaid Services' (CMS) website.
+You may find a list of place of service codes, with descriptions, at the Centers for Medicare and Medicaid Services' (CMS) website.
 Private practices are typically coded as an "office" location (POS 11).

 What are the infant hearing testing codes?

 Medicaid and private payers may vary widely in the codes they recommend for billing the infant hearing screening, if it is a separately payable benefit from the delivery charge.
 There are codes available that can be used to differentiate early hearing detection screening and evaluation to a payer.

 If you are screening infants using equipment with an automated protocol, the options include: